timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 **Real-Time Aggregate**

-Real-Time Aggregates are a concept that was introduced in TimescaleDB 1.7 whereby Querying the *continuous aggregate view* will then compute an up-to-date final aggregate result by combining the materialized partial aggregate with recent data from the hypertable that has yet to
+Real-time aggregates are a capability (first introduced in TimescaleDB 1.7) whereby Querying the *continuous aggregate view* will then compute an up-to-date final aggregate result by combining the materialized partial aggregate with recent data from the hypertable that has yet to